oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Of these examples, only JSON is data that can be read unambiguously by applications with no format-specific parsing code.
 For that reason, JADN definitions in JSON format are considered authoritative over other formats.
 Specifications that include JADN definitions in a non-data format SHOULD also make available the same definitions in JSON format.

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular structure of [Section 3.1](#31-type-definitions).
-New requirements are accommodated by defining new options without needing to update the structure of type definitions.
+New requirements are accommodated by defining new options without needing to update the definition structure.

 ### 3.2.1 Type Options
 Type options apply to the type definition as a whole.
 Structural options are intrinsic elements of the types defined in ([Table 3-1](#table-3-1-jadn-types)).
-Validation options are optional; if present they constrain which values if a type are considered valid.
+Validation options are optional; if present they constrain which data values are instances of a type.

 ###### Table 3-2.
 Type Options